saulpierotti/markdown_notebook/LB2.md

 * If $\Delta \Delta G > 1 kcal/mol$ I have an increase in protein stability for the variant with respect to the original protein
 * If $-1 < \Delta \Delta G < 1 kcal/mol$ the variant does not affect protein stability
 * If $\Delta \Delta G < -1 kcal/mol$ I have a decrease in protein stability for the variant with respect to the original protein

+## UniProt Biocuration
+* UniProt/TrEMBL is annotated manually contributing to SwissProt
+	* Protein/Genes in UniProt are first screened to remove redundancies
+	* A sequence analysis step is performed using predictors and expert systems (Pfam, InterPro, ...)
+		* I am here predicting sequence features
+	* Literature is mined to establish links between assertions and experimental evidence
+		* This is a combination of text mining and actual people reading the papers
+	* Curation based on protein families (annotation transfer)
+	* Evidence attribution for individal claims
+	* Quality assurance before integration into SwissProt
+		* Here the annotation score is assigned
+	* The PDB structure is included (if it exists)
+* SwissProt is used then for the automatic annotation of UniProt
+	* Templates are identified by sequence alignment
+	* Build rules that define conditions to be respected for the transfer of annotation
+		* SAAS is used for the automatic generation of annotation rules
+		* UniRule is a set of manually created rules
+	* The new rules are checked against SwissProt for validation before being applied
+## DSSP (Define Secondary Structure of Proteins)
+* DSSP (Kabasch and Sanders) is used for the definitiion of secondary structure in many molecular visualization software

 ---